servicetitan/Stl.Fusion/docs/Story.md

-# The Story Behind Stl.Fusion
+# The Story Behind Fusion

 Somewhere in 2011 I started to use [Knockout](https://knockoutjs.com/) by [Steve Sanderson](http://blog.stevensanderson.com/) &ndash;